 That said, everything seems to be in place for the Italian automaker to go public and make a profit.

-Since we're nearing the end of the year and aren't sure when Lamborghini will launch its IPO, it's difficult to predict how much the company's share price will be.
+Since we're nearing the end of the year and aren't sure when the Company will launch its IPO, it's difficult to predict how much the Lamborghini share price will be.

 However, based on the share prices of rival businesses, it’s logical to expect that Lamborghini stock would sell in the $20–$30 range.

 Or you can benefit from its parent company's stock market listing.
 Lamborghini is owned by Audi and falls under the Audi brand, which is part of the Volkswagen Group.
 Ultimately, this means Volkswagen owns Lamborghini in a way.